legumeinfo/gcv/search/microservices/search/README.md

 These credentials can also be set via command line flags or via environment variables.
 The credentials for the gene search microservice can be set via the `GENEADDR` environment variable.
 The credentials for the chromosome search microservice can be set via the `CHROMOSOMEADDR` environment variable.
-The credentials for the chromosome region microservice can be set via the `REGIONADDR` environment variable.
+And the credentials for the chromosome region microservice can be set via the `REGIONADDR` environment variable.

-Run the microservice as follows:
+Run the microservice as follows

     (venv) $ ./microservice.py

-For more information about the microservice, run:
+For more information about the microservice, run

     (venv) $ ./microservice.py --help

 ## Use

 The microservice can be queried via HTTP GET or gRPC.
-The query can contain one or more space separated genes that meet the following regular expression:
+The query is a string that can contain one or more space separated genes that meet the following regular expression

     [gene:]<GENE_NAME>

-and/or one or more space separated regions that meet the following regular expression:
+and/or one or more space separated regions that meet the following regular expression

     [region:]<CHROMOSOME_NAME>(':'|' ')<START_POSITION>('-'|'..')<END_POSITION>

-The following is an example HTTP GET URL:
+The following is an example HTTP GET URL

     localhost:8080/search?q=genename%20chromosomename:423487..9873246